 In twenty-first-century New York City, the fact that Lily is white and Dari is black shouldn’t matter that much, but nothing’s as simple as it seems.
 When tragedy becomes reality, can friendship survive even if romance cannot?

 Kara Lee Corthron is an author, playwriter, and TV writer based in Los Angeles.
-She’s the author of The Truth of Right Now, winner of the Parent’s Choice Gold Award.
+She’s the author of The Truth of Right Now, winner of the Parent’s Choice Gold Award, and Daughters of Jubilation.
 Her plays, including What Are You Worth?, Welcome to Fear City, AliceGraceAnon, and Holly Down in Heaven, have been performed across the US, and she writes for the TV thrillers You (Netflix) and The Flight Attendant (HBO Max).
 She’s a multiyear MacDowell Fellow and a resident playwright at New Dramatists.

 In her debut novel, playwright Corthron crafts a haunting and disturbingly realistic tale of two teenagers from different worlds trying desperately to hold onto their artistic dreams while enduring the vapid wasteland that is their upscale New York City prep school. . . .
 A powerhouse of storytelling that feels timely and timeless.